max3-2/pybudgetbook/README.md

 - Better analysis tools
 - Continous UX improvements

+## A Note on Tax classes
+ambigious, implemented is 1,2 (A,B) with 19%, %.
+ALDI vice versa is switched
+on parse.
+Else your job!

 ## A Note on Language Settings
 Grouping may error, just set lang and rerun